wintersys-projects/adt-build-machine-scripts.orig/README.md

 Automatically install LEMP LAMP LLMP LEPP LAPP or LLPP using parameters only.

-If you want to run your own custom servers with full configuration access or you are a student wishing to learn about server configuration for your CMS systems, this script can help.
-This is a powertool and its not unlike learning a CMS but for deployment.

 ----------------------------------

 #### WHAT IS A DMS (Deployment Management System)